Deutsches Stadion: The site after the war

 After the war, the horseshoe-shaped foundation of the building quickly filled with groundwater and was named "Silbersee" (Silver lake) by locals.
 The site became a dump for debris of Nuremberg's destroyed buildings and any kind of other waste, including what today is considered hazardous waste.
 The southern part of the horseshoe was filled up to ground level with waste in 1951.
 After that a mountain of waste continued to grow until the dump was closed in 1962.
-The landfill, which contains 5,53 million m³ waste, was covered with a layer of earth and trees were planted on it.
+The landfill, which contains 5.53 million m^{3} of waste, was covered with a layer of earth and trees were planted on it.
 The new mountain was named "Silberbuck".

 Since the dump has no containment and is permeated by ground water, dangerous material is constantly leaking into the Silbersee.
-The lower layers of water in the lake contain extremely high amounts of hydrogen sulfide, which makes humans unconscious when breathed in.
-Approximately 50 people have already died in the lake.
+The lower layers of water in the lake contain extremely high amounts of hydrogen sulfide, which causes unconsciousness when breathed in.
+At least 50 people have already drowned in the lake.